Minimizing inflated visit and visitor counts in A4T

 Partial-data hits: Users sometimes don't remain on a page long enough to send an Analytics call, but Target has a proper MCID.
 This results in partial-data hits (hits with no Analytics page view).
 If these users come back to your site and view a page containing Analytics code, they'll be properly counted as returning visitors.
 These are hits that would have been lost if you had only Analytics code on the page.
 Some clients don't want data for these hits because they inflate certain metrics (visits) and deflate other metrics (page views per visit, time per visit, and so forth).
 You will also see visits without any page views.
 However, there are still valid reasons for keeping this data.

 To minimize partial-data hits, you can make your page load faster, update to the latest versions of the libraries, or create a virtual report suite that excludes those hits.
-For step-by-step instructions, see Creating Virtual Report Suites in the Analytics product documentation.
+For step-by-step instructions, see Create virtual report suites in the Analytics Components Guide .

 The following illustration shows for the segment definition for the virtual report suite: